top of page

 Michelle Kwok updated 1_edited.jpg

-Dr. Michelle Kwok is a versatile conductor, singer, and music educator from Hong Kong, recognized for her artistry and dedication to choral excellence.
+Michelle Kwok is a versatile conductor, singer, and music educator from Hong Kong, currently based in Virginia.
 She was named the 2nd runner-up of the 2024 American Prize in Conducting: The Dale Warland Award, and has led performances in Italy, the United States, Hong Kong, and Taiwan.
-Recent conducting engagements include Vaughan Williams' Dona Nobis Pacem, Bach’s Jesu, meine Freude, Fauré’s Requiem, Candeile’s Catherine ou la Belle Fermière, and Bernstein’s Chichester Psalms.
+Recent conducting engagements include Haydn's The Creation, Vaughan Williams' Dona Nobis Pacem, Bach’s Jesu, meine Freude, Fauré’s Requiem, and Candeile’s Catherine ou la Belle Fermière.
 An advocate for contemporary choral music, Kwok has premiered works by living composers, including Daniel Cui’s Jasmine Flower, Thejas Mirle’s A Sighing Mist, Jin Cheng-zhi’s Farewell (Cantonese Version), and Elby Kwok’s Reborn.

-Kwok is passionate about choral education and was twice awarded the Talent Development Scholarship (Music and Performing Arts).
-She was previously appointed as the Director and Assistant Conductor of Indiana University’s University Chorale, NOTUS, University Singers, Pro Cantare, Westminster Schola Cantorum and Chapel Choir, Hong Kong Polytechnic University Student Union Choir, and The Chinese University of Hong Kong Christian Choir.
+Kwok is a recent recipient of the Performing Arts Merit Award and was twice awarded the Talent Development Scholarship (Music and Performing Arts).
+She was previously the Director and Assistant Conductor of Indiana University’s University Chorale, NOTUS, University Singers, Pro Cantare, Westminster Schola Cantorum and Chapel Choir, Hong Kong Polytechnic University Student Union Choir, and The Chinese University of Hong Kong Christian Choir.
 Beyond the concert stage, Kwok has served as the Chorus Master of Nutcracker, Assistant Chorus Master for operas CarmenDon Giovanni, Ainadamar, and Die lustige Witwe.
 During her time in Hong Kong, she co-founded the award-winning community choir, Fluente Chorus.
-She is an active adjudicator and has taught undergraduate courses in conducting and music theory
+Kwok is an active adjudicator and clinician.
+Her research on Cantonese choral music was published in the Choral Journal by the American Choral Directors Association and has informed performances in the United States and Canada.

 5N3A5323.jpeg